Home > Blog > Dr. Assil Gives State-of-the-Art Odyssey IOL Lens Extremely High Praise

 The Odyssey lens demonstrates startling results

-“In addition to having implanted several hundred lenses during simple cataract surgery, we also implanted [the Odyssey] in more complex cases who we felt were good candidates with great patient satisfaction,” said Dr. Assil.
+“In addition to having implanted several hundred lenses during simple cataract surgery, we also implanted [the Odyssey] in more complex cases where we felt the patients were good candidates, with great patient satisfaction,” said Dr. Assil.
+Read the story of AGEI Odyssey RLE patient – Ally

 Expert eye care at Assil Gaur Eye Institute for vision correction and eye health.